 Lowest Net Price

 Students may look at the cost of attending a college when choosing which one to attend.
 The NCES determines the average net cost for U.S. colleges and universities by subtracting the amount of financial aid students receive from the total cost of attendance.
-The three colleges listed below, which are all part of the DCCCD, offer the lowest net cost in the Dallas area as of 2010-2011.

-1 - Richland College
+- Richland College ($3,509)

-- Mountain View College
+- Mountain View College ($3,696)

-- El Centro College
+- El Centro College ($4,559)

 Highest Graduation Rate